m-language/m/docs/tutorial/functions.rst

 Functions
 *********

-Functions are the fundamental data type in M. Every type, except for a few primitives such as integers and expressions, is represented as a function, even typically intrinsic types like structures and booleans.
+Functions are the fundamental data type of M. Every type, except for a few primitives such as integers and expressions, is represented as a function, even typically intrinsic types like booleans and tuples.
 Functions in M are pure, meaning that they cannot have side effects like IO or mutation, and only ever take one argument (multi-argument functions are provided as syntax sugar).